UK accounting watchdog fines Mazars two million pounds

-LONDON Britain's accounting watchdog has fined audit and advisory firm Mazars 2 million pounds for failing in 2007 to meet regulatory standards while advising a pension fund.
+LONDON Britain's accounting watchdog has fined audit and advisory firm Mazars 2 million pounds ($3.3 million) for failing in 2007 to meet regulatory standards while advising a pension fund.

 It is the latest example of how the Financial Reporting Council (FPC) is using its enhanced armoury of sanctions in a bid to raise standards in a sector criticised for its performance in the run up to the global financial crisis.